gbdrummer/fluidtype/README.md

 # fluid-typography

-Get automatic fluid scaling of `font-size` AND `line-height` using CSS Container Queries!
+Automatic, fluid scaling of `font-size` AND `line-height` using CSS Container Queries!

 ## Usage